sajjadh47/preloader-bundle/README.md

 ### How to use this plugin?

-Just after installing the plugin, go to settings page and set the plugin settings according to your needs..
-And then see the magic..
+Just after installing the plugin, go to settings page and set the plugin settings according to your needs.
+And then see the magic.
 See screenshots.

 ## Screenshots